jiasyuanchu/jiasyuanchu/README.md

 ### Hi there 👋

+- 💬 I believe in **"The purpose of writing code is to develop software, and software brings value to society."**

 - 🔭 I’m currently working on Kantar Worldpanel Taiwan.
 - 🌱 I’m currently learning Javascript.
-- 💬 My believe in **"The purpose of writing code is to develop software, and software brings value to society."**
 - 🎵 Fun fact: I'm with a 3-octave vocal range.

 <!--